 Keeping a dog

-Council aims to keep Brisbane a dog-friendly city, ensuring wandering dogs don’t become a nuisance to neighbours, destroy wildlife or endanger themselves or people.
+Brisbane City Council aims to keep Brisbane a dog-friendly city by ensuring the keeping of dogs does not become a nuisance to neighbours, destroy wildlife or endanger themselves or people.

 Your responsibilities as a dog owner

-- prevent your dog attacking or frightening people or animals (see dangerous, menacing and restricted dogs)
+- prevent your dog attacking or frightening people or animals (especially native animals)